unicode-org/icu4x/ffi/diplomat/wasm/icu4x/docs/datetime_ffi.rst

         Creates a new :js:class:`ICU4XIsoDateTime` from the specified date and time.

         See the `Rust documentation for new_gregorian_datetime <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.DateTime.html#method.new_gregorian_datetime>`__ for more information.

+    .. js:staticfunction:: new_from_date_and_time(date, time)

+        Creates a new :js:class:`ICU4XIsoDateTime` from an :js:class:`ICU4XIsoDate` and :js:class:`ICU4XTime` object

+        See the `Rust documentation for new <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.DateTime.html#method.new>`__ for more information.

     .. js:staticfunction:: from_minutes_since_local_unix_epoch(minutes)